Alzheimer's / Dementia

 When asked about retirement, Smith replied, “Why would I do that?”
 Because his work is his passion, there’s nothing he’d rather be doing!

-Super-agers you may know include 93-year-old William Shatner, who flew into space at age 90, and Dr. Ruth, 96, who was appointed New York’s Loneliness Ambassador in 2023.
+Super-agers you may know include 93-year-old William Shatner, who flew into space at age 90; Warren Buffett, American businessman, investor, and philanthropist; and marketing guru Philip Kotler.
+The spunky Dr. Ruth Westheimer, who was appointed New York’s Loneliness Ambassador in 2023, was dubbed at super-ager.
+She died on July 12, 2024, at the age of 96.
 There is no data on how many super-agers are out there, but one scientist estimates less than 10% of those over 80 fall into this category.

 The differentiators